tsunami416604/azure-docs.hu-hu/articles/virtual-machines/extensions/export-templates.md

 }
 ```

-Ezen a ponton a sablon is telepíthető a sablon az üzembe helyezési módszer használatával.
+Ezen a ponton a sablon is üzembe helyezhetők a sablon üzembe helyezési módszerrel.